caolan/async/README.md

 to take a look at the new implementation of the old node Promise objects or alternative modules like node-continuables.

+__This module is also available as an npm package:__

+    npm install async

 ## API